Awards and Honors /Grants/Plenary Invited Lectures

 Invited presentations to internationally established conferences and advanced schools.
-I am invited to chair Open Problem Sessions and be Speaker at most Parameterized Complexity workshops/conf/schools: more invitations than I can accept.
-I am plenary speaker at 3 – 5 events annually, including the following.
+He is invited to chair Open Problem Sessions and be Speaker at most Parameterized Complexity workshops/conf/schools: more invitations than he can accept.
+He is plenary speaker at 3 – 5 events annually, including the following.

 2015 Games and Cognition Workshop @SMARTCogSci Amsterdam (March); Lecture Series Univ Hong Kong (July); Conf on Topics in Theoretical Computer Science, Tehran (August)

 2014 Latin American Workshop on Cliques in Graphs, Brazil (Nov); Dagstuhl Seminar 14341 Resource Bounded Problem-Solving (Cognitive Neuroscience) (Aug); 2nd Workshop on Parameterized Complexity of Computational Reasoning, part of FLoC 2014, Vienna (July); CodeWeek Europe Expert Panel, Vienna (July); Toward the Ground Truth, Exact Algorithms for Bioinformatics Research, Shonan (March).